hoang-777/first/README.md

 ```
 ## Approach

-Scheduler was set to clean the data from the old transactions.
+Scheduler was set to clean the data from the old financial data.
 Additionally to assure that
 ```bash
 curl -X GET localhost:8080/statistics
 ```